 We cannot be certain that any of our product candidates will be successful in clinical trials or receive regulatory approval.
 Further, our product candidates may not receive regulatory approval even if they are successful in clinical trials.
-If we and our collaboration partners do not receive regulatory approvals for our product candidates, we may not be able to continue our operations.
+For example, in June 2017, we received a CRL from the FDA in response to our BLA for CHS-1701, identifying certain issues, including a request for reanalysis of a subset of subject samples with a revised immunogenicity assay and requests for certain additional manufacturing related process information, which must be addressed before approval can be granted.
+Although we intend to address the issues the FDA raised in the CRL, we may not be able to do so in a timely manner or at all, and CHS-1701 may not receive FDA approval.
+If we and our existing or future collaboration partners do not receive regulatory approvals for our product candidates, we may not be able to continue our operations.

-We, together with our collaboration partners, generally plan to seek regulatory approval to commercialize our product candidates in the United States, the European Union, or E.U., and in additional foreign countries where we or our partners have commercial rights.
+We, together with our collaboration partners, generally plan to seek regulatory approval to commercialize our product candidates in the United States, the European Union ("E.U."), and in additional foreign countries where we or our partners have commercial rights.
 To obtain regulatory approval, we and our collaboration partners must comply with numerous and varying regulatory requirements of such countries regarding safety, efficacy, chemistry, manufacturing and controls, clinical studies, commercial sales and pricing and distribution of our product candidates.
 Even if we and our collaboration partners are successful in obtaining approval in one jurisdiction, we cannot ensure that we will obtain approval in any other jurisdictions.
 If we and our collaboration partners are unable to obtain approval for our product candidates in multiple jurisdictions, our revenue and results of operations could be negatively affected.